ahstat/ahstat.github.io/_posts/2018-03-11-RNN-Keras-time-series.md

-Companion source code for this post is [here](https://github.com/ahstat/deep-learning/blob/master/rnn/4_lagging_and_stateful.py).
+Companion source code for this post is available [here](https://github.com/ahstat/deep-learning/blob/master/rnn/4_lagging_and_stateful.py).

 ### Description of the problem